Red Envelope Project Results

 Well, let's just say that my postal carrier didn't have to do any heavy lifting for this year's Red Envelope Project!

-To recap, the Red Envelope Project is this: I distributed 42 envelopes - on windshields, at restaurants, in doctor's offices, on the grass outside a school, and to participants in my Family of Writers class.
+To recap, the first step of the Red Envelope Project is to distribute envelopes - on windshields, at restaurants, in doctor's offices, on the grass outside a school, and to participants in my Family of Writers class.
 A piece of paper was inside every envelope asking people to write one thing they love, pass it on to another person, and the last person pops it in the mail when the list is finished.
-I even put a stamp on the envelope!
+I even put a stamp on all 42 envelopes!

 But, alas, I only got 6 out of 42 envelopes returned.
 But, of those six that were returned, the LOVE is big and wonderful and hopeful and just pure good.
 Thank you so much fabulous anonymous love listers.

 We'll get to that LOVE LIST in a moment, but first here are some thoughts about the project.

 Me thinks I didn't start the LOVE right from my end.
 It's a pretty good metaphor for life, right?
 You get what you give.